What is the difference between Powder Coating vs. Liquid Paint

 When Powder Coat gets damaged, a Liquid Paint can be used to touch up the imperfection.
 Liquid Paints come in a wide variety of types, but when it comes to touch up, you would need something that:

 - matches the color and sheen of the original

 - is easy to apply

 An Acrylic Enamel works incredibly well for this purpose, because it meets all the requirements listed above and can also be used for indoor or outdoor applications.

 Liquid Paints come in a variety of forms.
 The main differences are the resin systems such as Acrylic, Enamel or Urethanes; the solvent system such as Water- or Solvent-based; and the hardening method such as Air Dry or a Chemical Catalyst.
 Liquid Paints typically are not as durable as a Powder Coat, but they are usually much less expensive and work great for small run production or when the materials cannot be Powder Coated.
 The specific type of paint needed would be driven by the project requirements such as durability, substrate, interior or exterior, temperature exposure, color, dry time and cost.

-We manufacture a complete line of Custom Spray Paint and Touch Up Paint solutions in more than 200,000 colors.
+We manufacture a complete line of Custom Spray Paint and Touch Up Paint solutions in more than 200,000 colors as well as Custom Color Matching Services if you need to precisely match the color and sheen of your specific parts.
 If you have questions about Powder Coat vs Liquid Paint that aren’t answered above, please contact us.